chrisbward/InswapperONNXSupplyChainPoC/README.md

 I will reiterate that the "original" inswapper_128.onnx _MAY_ be unsafe, that further changes to this file _MAY_ be unsafe.

 Henry, I think your work on enhancing Roop has been excellent, but I have been consistent with the messaging in this regard - identifying the potential for this scenario very early over on the Roop repository.

 I am in no way perfect, but the intention was pure, my mistake here is that I should have simply raised; "file has changed, why?"

 The fact that I have tried my very best on multiple ocassions to get the discussion going on this, but have been dismissed heavily and even mistreated by some members of the community, is the reason for the abrupt messaging - you must admit that you do not know what lies within inswapper_128.onnx

-Special thanks to the r/stablediffusion mods over on Discord for finding a balance, and mediation of a solution.
+~~Special thanks to the r/stablediffusion mods over on Discord for finding a balance, and mediation of a solution.~~

 ### Reference

 #### History, timeline of events

-- Roop is published by known security researcher @somed3v (that's an interesting twitter bio bro!
+- Roop is published by known security researcher @s0md3v (that's an interesting twitter bio bro!
 [9]), with a pretrained model inswapper_128.onnx, contents unknown
 - Google dorking for inswapper_128.onnx shows the checksum to appear in a Russian-language forum
 - The creators of inswapper, Insightface, have since revoked the model from their repository, and refuse to publish the checksum of the file upon request []
 - Raised a ticket/warning in Roop github repository (dismissed), tried to engage the team on discord (kick/banned)